Broken circuit complexes of series-parallel networks: Introduction

 This paper serves two purposes.
-The first one has its root in \cite{Le}, in which it is proved that a loopless matroid $M$ admits a complete intersection broken circuit complex if and only if $M\in\mathcal{S}_0$.
-This has led us to the following observation: for $M\in\mathcal{S}$, the number $\delta_1(M)$ might have a significant impact on the structure of $M$.
-As the main result of the paper, we make this idea precise by giving a formula for $\delta_1(M)$ when $M$ is a series-parallel network, relying on ear decompositions of a (graphical) series-parallel network $G$ whose cycle matroid is $M$.
+The first one has its root in \cite{Le}, in which it is proved that $M$ admits a complete intersection broken circuit complex if and only if $M\in\mathcal{S}_0$.
+(Recall that a simplicial complex is a complete intersection if its minimal non-faces are pairwise disjoint.)
+This led us to the following observation: for $M\in\mathcal{S}$, the number $\delta_1(M)$ might have significant implications for the structure of $M$.
+As the main result of the paper, we make this idea precise by giving a formula for $\delta_1(M)$, when $M$ is a series-parallel network, in terms of an ear decomposition of a (graphical) series-parallel network $G$ whose cycle matroid is $M$.
 Let us briefly describe this formula.
 Let $\Pi=(\pi_1,\pi_2,\ldots,\pi_n)$ be an ear decomposition of $G$.
 Thus $\Pi$ is a partition of the edges of $G$, in which $\pi_1$ is a cycle and for each $i\geq 2$, $\pi_i$ is a path whose end vertices both belong to some $\pi_j$ with $j<i$.
 When the end vertices of $\pi_i$ are in $\pi_j$ and at least one of them is an internal vertex of $\pi_j$, the nest interval of $\pi_i$ in $\pi_j$ is the subpath of $\pi_j$ between the end vertices of $\pi_i$.
 For each nest interval $I$, let $\sigma^+(I)=\{I\}\cup\sigma(I)$, where $\sigma(I)$ is the set of all $\pi_i\in\Pi$ whose nest interval is $I$.
 Denote by $\ell(I)$ the minimal length of a path in $\sigma^+(I)$.
 Let $p_1(G;\Pi)$ and $p_2(G;\Pi)$ be the number of nest intervals $I$ such that $\ell(I)=1$ and $\ell(I)>1$, respectively.
 Then we have the following formula